Introduction to How Slingbox Works

 One of SlingPlayer's onscreen remotes

-Sitting in your office or in a WiFi coffee shop on the other side of the world, you can change the channel on your TV, fast forward through programs on your TiVo and adjust the contrast of your TV picture.
-There are no subscription fees, just a one-time purchase price for the hardware and software (approximately $250 as of December 2005).
+Sitting in your office or in a WiFi coffee shop on the other side of the world, you can change the channel on your TV, fast forward through programs on your DVR and adjust the contrast of your TV picture.
+There are no subscription fees, just a one-time purchase price for the hardware (between $179 and $299, depending on the model) and software (free for PC or Mac -- for mobile phones, a one-time license fee of $29.99 per device).
 You can install the SlingPlayer software on as many devices as you want, but only one device can access the Slingbox at a time.

 To sling your TV programming, you need the following equipment in addition to the Slingbox: